dmitrytoda/dmitrytoda.github.io/_pages/research/overview.md

 		<div class="container-inner">
 			<img class="img-prev" src="/assets/images/experiments/ponds1.jpg">
 			<div class="txt-box">
-			Submerged macrophytes are important foundation species that can strongly influence the structure and functioning of aquatic ecosystems, but only little is known about the temporal variation and resilience to perturbation of such effects.
+			Submerged macrophytes are important foundation species that can influence the structure and functioning of aquatic ecosystems over time and govern the response to perturbation.
 In a series of large scale outdoor experiments we quantified ecosystem effects of macrophytes using cutting-edge high frequency measurement technology.
 		</div>
 	</div>
 </div>